hds-sandbox/bulk_RNAseq_course/develop/08a_FA_genomic_annotation.md

 grch37
 ```

 We can see that the `grch37` object already contains all the information we want in a super easy way.
-Let’s annotate the results of our shrunken DEA for MOV10 overexpression:
+Let's annotate the results of our shrunken DEA for MOV10 overexpression:

 ``` r
 ## Re-run this code if you are unsure that you have the right table